tmarktaylor/phmutest/docs/howitworks.md

 session prompt: `'>>> '`.

-An output block is a fenced code block that immediately follows a Python code (not REPL) block that has an empty info string.
+An output block is a fenced code block that immediately follows a Python code (not REPL) block that has:

+- an empty info string
+- the info string "expected-output"

 To prevent a text block following a code block from being detected as expected output, add the info string `txt`.